duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 Last, but not least, there is `Decidable` to deal with.
-`Data.Functor.Contravariant.Divisible` already provides `chosen` as the `divided` analogue, so let's just supply the and operator variant
+`Data.Functor.Contravariant.Divisible` already provides `chosen` as the `divided` analogue, so let's just supply the and operator variant:
-[^chosen-operator]:
+[^chosen-operator]

 [^chosen-operator]: Both [*dhall*](
   https://hackage.haskell.org/package/dhall-1.40.1/docs/Dhall-Marshal-Encode.html#v:-62--124--60-)